azizferjani/lucipher/README.md

   <span>Because the devil has secrets.</span>
   <br>
 </p>

 ## Introduction

-LUcipher is a secure encryption algorithm that uses a key / password to encrypt data
+LUcipher is a secure encryption algorithm that also uses other secure cryptography techniques to encrypt a message using a key / password
 ## Usage

 ```console